Safety Never Stops

 Things may be different, but our commitment to your health, comfort and safety will never change.

-- Check out the coronavirus safety measures we’re taking to help our passengers and employees travel safe on GO.
+- Check out the coronavirus safety measures we’ve been taking to help our passengers and employees travel safe on GO.

 - Our services are operating a little differently.
 It’s good to plan accordingly.
 Get the latest GO Transit schedules changes and service updates.

 - Have questions?
 We have answers.
 Check out our FAQ for the latest travel advice.